94% of our BSc (Hons) Police Sciences graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

-If you want to study on the BSc (Hons) Police Sciences Degree but don’t have the right qualifications, this one-year foundation course will help you build the skills, knowledge and confidence to progress to higher level studies.
-If you pass the Foundation Year in Police Sciences, you’ll have guaranteed progression to the first year of our BSc (Hons) Police Sciences degree.
+If you want to study on the Police Sciences degree but don’t have the right qualifications, this one-year foundation course will help you build the skills, knowledge and confidence to progress to higher level studies.
+If you pass the Foundation Year, you’ll have guaranteed progression to the first year of our BSc (Hons) Police Sciences degree.

 You’ll develop knowledge and practical applications of criminal law, scenes of crime, criminology, police management, and the latest aspects of criminal investigation.
 You’ll also gain policing and management skills for use at all levels, from managing yourself to planning large policing operations.